 Monster Lore and Occult:

 Characters who wish to identify a monstrous creature and recall relevant and important details to combat the creature or understand its abilities may find it difficult to do so without special edges, exceptional skill, and/or investigation and observation.
 Such rolls are done as a specific version of the Occult skill (Monster Lore) with an exceptionally specific use of that skill – knowing such specific information.
 Those would each give a -2, for a total of -4.
 In addition to these modifiers, the character will need to spend an action, and at least have the chance to observe the creature's tells.
-Otherwise, the character may receive a -2 or even a -4 if there was absolutely no chance the character could observe the traits of the creature.
-Finally, a success would allow the character to gain one piece of useful information (as per the spell Scan in Ravenloft SW).
+Otherwise, the character may receive an additional -2 or even a -4 if there was absolutely no chance the character could observe the traits of the creature.
+Finally, a success would allow the character to gain one piece of useful information, but this is not as specific as a Scan spell or Peasant Lore (as per the spell Scan in Ravenloft SW or the edge).
 A raise would allow two pieces of information.
 The GM may provide additional information, depending on the situation.
+Storytellers should take care not to provide very specific data to characters who are not using Scan or Peasant Lore, as this sort of specific analysis is the very mark of those arcane investigators or monster hunters.
 In this respect, characters will find it useful to rely on Common Knowledge rolls, interactions, and other skills to investigate monsters before engaging in them.

 Establishing Relations: (Example given is to establish long term trade relationships)